AitorSimona/CENTRAL-3D/README.md

 Every game object has a parent, and a number n of childs.
 This turns into a tree structure (Unity).

 ### Resource Manager
+In charge of the resources, which are: Material, texture, shader, mesh.

+Handles reference counting, every resource is only in memory once and can be used by any number of game object components.

+Resource management flow:

+- A resource is dropped on the engine, or put in the assets folder (will need restart)
+- Engine automatically imports it, generates meta files and own file format files, the latters stored in the library.
+- When importing again, engine will detect a meta and load the resource from the library, in own file format, which is way faster.

+The user does not have to handle any library file, everything is done by the engine.
+For a user all there is are the files he/she dropped in assets, in the original format provided.

 ### GUI

+Courtesy of Dear Imgui, the gui has been worked on to be as modular and scalable as possible.
+All panels inherit from a base panel class and are handled by the GUI module.
+Adding/modifying panels is very straightforward.

 ## SHADER PIPELINE